- Closed or Canceled Classes

-- Are you a non-degree student who hasn't taken courses within the last five years?
+- Are you a non-degree student who hasn’t taken courses within the last two years?
 If so, you must submit a "No degree intended" application online.
 Visit UAOnline, select "Apply for Admission," then select "New Student."

 - Do you meet the placement requirements or prerequisites?

 - Do you have holds on your account?
 Check your registration eligibility at UAOnline.
 Select "View Holds" and contact the office where the hold was originated.
 If you have a registration hold, you may not register until the hold is removed by the initiating office.
 Registration holds may result from:

 - Unpaid tuition and fees/outstanding balances on your student account (e.g., late fees, course fees).
 See the Bursar’s Office or call 907-474-7384.

 - Parking fines.
 See Parking Services, or call 907-474-7275.

 - Judicial/disciplinary holds.
 See Student Services or call 907-474-7317.